 Wellbeing is defined by the Oxford English Dictionary as “the state of being comfortable, healthy, or happy.”
 However, it is important to realise that wellbeing is a much broader concept than moment-to-moment happiness.
 While it does include happiness, it also includes other things, such as how satisfied people are with their life as a whole, their sense of purpose, and how in control they feel.

-Here at Ludworth, we believe that the wellbeing of our staff, children and families should always be of the highest importance, but even more so in these unprecedented times.
+Here at Ludworth, we believe that the wellbeing of our staff, children and families should always be of the highest importance.

 The Five Ways to Wellbeing help people take care of their mental health and wellbeing.
 Regularly practising the Five Ways is beneficial for everyone – whether you have a mental health challenges or not.

 Here are some wellbeing challenges to complete together as a family.

 We hope you enjoy spending time together and have fun trying new things and experiences as a family.

 Here are some resources provided by Nick Dux - Resilience Coach and Consultant.
 Nick has worked with staff, children and families in our school for a number of years.
 He has provided staff training, parental workshops and 1:1 pupil support on building up resilience and personal development.

 Here are some links to websites that offer guidance and clarity on supporting your child during these difficult times: